kevinstsauveur/BitwardenBackup/README.md

         └───deleteItems
 ```

-1. Download and extract the latest version of Bitwardencli, `bw.exe` must be in `./Export/lib/Bitwardencli`.
-I encourage you to validate the [checksum](https://github.com/bitwarden/cli/releases) of the file.
+1. Download and extract the latest version of [Bitwardencli](https://github.com/bitwarden/clients/releases), `bw.exe` must be in `./Export/lib/Bitwardencli`.
+I encourage you to validate the [checksum](https://github.com/bitwarden/clients/releases) of the file.
-2. Download and extract the latest version of KeePass (.zip portable version), `KeePass.exe` must be in `./Export/lib/KeePass`.
+2. Download and extract the latest version of [KeePass](https://keepass.info/download.html) (.zip portable version), `KeePass.exe` must be in `./Export/lib/KeePass`.
 I encourage you to validate the [signature](https://keepass.info/integrity.html) of the file.
-3. Download and extract the latest version of KPScript for Keepass, `KPScript.exe` must be in `./Export/lib/KeePass`.
+3. Download and extract the latest version of [KPScript](https://keepass.info/plugins.html#kpscript) for Keepass, `KPScript.exe` must be in `./Export/lib/KeePass`.
 I encourage you to validate the [signature](https://keepass.info/integrity_etc.html) of the file.
-4. Download and extract the latest version of sdelete, `sdelete64.exe` must be in `./Export/lib/KeePass`.
+4. Download and extract the latest version of [sdelete](https://learn.microsoft.com/en-us/sysinternals/downloads/sdelete), `sdelete64.exe` must be in `./Export/lib/sdelete`.
 5. Create a new empty KeePass vault.
 The format of the vault should be KDBX 4, named `Empty.kdbx` and its password should be `.`.
 The file must be in `./Export/`.
 Be sure to use secure vault settings.
 This vault will be used to import your passwords and its password will be replaced by your main password.

 ## Auto execution